 Groundbreaking was held on Oct.
 5, 2008, for a new 43,000 square feet, $4.5 million facility, located at 150 E. Granville St., in New Albany.
 The new Northeast Jewish Community Center serves children from 6 weeks old to pre-Kindergarten in the JCC’s New Albany Early Childhood Education program, as well as children from Kindergarten through 5th grades at the Columbus Jewish Day School.
 The facility was dedicated on Aug.
 23, 2009, with a ceremony that included a “Torah Walk” from the New Albany Elementary School building to the new building.

-Currently, the JCC is looking toward building a 16,000 square foot expansion to the College Avenue facility that will increase the current fitness, sports, and community gathering space for youth and adults.
-For more information on contributing to the JCC Capital Campaign Phase II: Linking the Generations, please contact JCC Executive Director Carol Folkerth at (614) 559-6223 or email@example.com.
+Groundbreaking for a 16,000 square foot expansion of the College Avenue facility took place on December 6, 2012.
+The recently completed construction will increase the current fitness, sports, and community gathering space for youth and adults.
+For more information on contributing to the JCC Capital Campaign: Linking the Generations, please contact JCC Executive Director Carol Folkerth at (614) 559-6223 or firstname.lastname@example.org.